What is edge computing?

 What next for edge computing?

-This is hardly surprising given the increasing popularity of the IoT both in business and consumer use.
-And while we may still be a way off fully-autonomous vehicles those that are on the road already, or will be shortly, still need this type of technology to operate properly.
+This is hardly surprising given the increasing popularity of IoT devices among both businesses and consumers, and while it's unlikely our roads will be full of autonomous vehicles any time soon, we still need this type of technology to operate properly.